Food Safety & Permitting

 • All farmers’ market vendors, not-for-profits, and home-based vendors need to register here with the Fishers Health Department.

-• Apply for a temporary permit (good for an entire season at one location), if you are a vendor sampling, preparing, or serving foods. *Certified Food Handler requirements may apply*
+• Apply for a temporary permit (good for an entire season at one location), if you are a vendor sampling, preparing, or serving foods. *Certified Food Handler requirements may apply*.
+Temporary events may include city celebrations, fairs, farmers markets, and festivals.

 • No permit is required for a food vendor who is